Support Peace Centers

-Through academic training, study, and practice the Rotary Peace Centers program develops leaders who are catalysts for peace and conflict resolution in their communities and around the globe.
+Through academic training, study, and practice the Rotary Peace Centers program develops leaders who become catalysts for peace and conflict prevention and resolution in their communities and around the globe.
 Graduates of the program are reintegrating refugees in Sudan, creating jobs for disadvantaged women in India, and supporting reconstruction in devastated regions of the world.

 Rotary Peace Centers

-Each year up to 100 Rotary Peace Fellows are chosen to participate in a master’s degree or certificate program at one of our partner universities.
-Fellows study subjects related to the root causes of conflict through a variety of lenses and explore innovative solutions that address real world needs.
-We have peace centers around the globe:
+Each year, up to 100 Rotary Peace Fellows are chosen to participate in a master’s degree or certificate program at one of our partner universities.
+Fellows study subjects related to the root causes of conflict and explore innovative solutions that address real-world needs.
+We have peace centers around the globe at: